overlookmotel/sequelize-hierarchy/README.md

 ### Options

 The following options can be passed to `Model#isHierarchy( options )`.
-Defaults are inherited from `sequelize.define.options.hierarchy` if defined in call to `new Sequelize()`.
+Defaults are inherited from `sequelize.options.define.hierarchy` if defined in call to `new Sequelize()`.

 #### Aliases for relations